-- A. The request would change the Comprehensive Plan Map designation for the southern 55 acres of the subject property from Industrial (C-IND) to Residential Mixed Density (C-RM).
+- A. The request would change the Comprehensive Plan Map designation for the subject property from Commercial (C-CM) to Mixed Use (C-MU).
 There is no concurrent annexation or development proposal. - B. The Department contacted the Department of Land Conservation and Development, affected agencies and area property owners regarding the application.
-The City received feedback from the Fair Housing Council of Oregon regarding the Goal 10 findings.
-City staff worked with the Fair Housing Council to modify the language which has been included in the Order.
+No comments were received.